InfiniteInsight/InfiniteInsight.github.io/index.md

 Solar Water Heater temperature monitor and Grafana dashboard

-## Things that are on the drawing board
+## Things that are on the drawing board - the future fun stuff!
 * * *
 * Set up a SANS DShield honeypot
 * Elastic Stack from Scratch